Thursday, August 10, 2017

 From that point onward, the story gets creepy -- twice over.
-First, Adolf Hitler, already known as a bigoted tyrant but not yet the mass murderer and warmonger that he would become, was very much interested in promoting "Aryan supremacy" through Nazi Germany's hosting of the Games, and would be disappointed by many Americans, including Jesse Owens.
+First, Adolf Hitler, already known worldwide as a bigoted tyrant but not yet as a mass murderer and a warmonger, was very much interested in promoting "Aryan supremacy" through Nazi Germany's hosting of the Games, and would be disappointed by many Americans, including Jesse Owens.

 Helen Stephens would also disappoint him -- but not in the way that Owens did.
 Hitler personally congratulated her -- no problem there -- but, as she said, "He gets hold of my fanny, and begins to squeeze and pinch, and hug me up.
 And he said, 'You're a true Aryan type.
 You should be running for Germany.'
 So after he gave me the once-over and a full massage, he asked me if I'd like to spend the weekend in Berchtesgaden."
 She turned the Fuhrer down, most likely in language far milder than she would have preferred.

-As for Stella Walsh: She grew up in Cleveland, but was born Stanisława Walasiewicz in Poland, and, due to her Polish citizenship, was prohibited from competing for the U.S., so she competed for Poland.
-Her coach demanded that Stephens be examined, because he was convinced that no woman could beat Stella, that Stephens must really be a man.
-She submitted to the examination, and was determined to be fully female.
+As for Stella Walsh: She grew up in Cleveland, but, despite her Irish surname, she was born Stanisława Walasiewicz in Poland, and, due to her Polish citizenship, was prohibited from competing for the U.S. under the rules of the time, so she competed for Poland.
+After Stephens beat her, her coach demanded that Stephens be examined, because he was convinced that no woman could beat Stella, that Stephens must really be a man.
+Stephens submitted to the examination (by a woman), and was determined to be fully female.

-She retired from track, and ran and played for one of the top traveling women's basketball teams, making her (as far as is generally known) the 1st women to own a professional basketball team.
+Stephens retired from track, and ran and played for one of the top traveling women's basketball teams, making her (as far as is generally known) the 1st woman to own a professional basketball team (though it was hardly a major league team).
 She later worked for a forerunner of the Defense Mapping Agency.
 That didn't prove she was "all woman," but it did prove she was a lot more than "just a jock."